chardrew/make-a-pop-hit/README.md

 ---

-Feel free to explore and have fun jamming! 🌟
+Feel free to explore and give me a shout out when you make your millions! 🌟